dell/terraform-provider-powerflex/docs/resources/sdc_host.md

 Optional:

-- `ca_cert` (String) Remote Login certificate issued by a CA to the remote login user.
+- `certificate` (String) Remote Login certificate issued by a CA to the remote login user.
 Must be used with `private_key` and the private key must match the certificate.
 - `dir` (String) Directory on the SDC server to upload packages to.
 Defaults to `/tmp` on Unix.
 - `host_key` (String) Remote Login host key of the SDC server.
 Corresponds to the UserKnownHostsFile field of OpenSSH.
 - `password` (String, Sensitive) Remote Login password of the SDC server.
+- `port` (String) Remote Login port of the SDC server.
+Defaults to `22`.
 - `private_key` (String) Remote Login private key of the SDC server.
 Corresponds to the IdentityFile field of OpenSSH.